 No fees no permits required

-Best months are June, July, August, September, but also autumn and late spring can be good for hikers.
+Best months to climb and hike are June, July, August, September, but also autumn and late spring can be good for hikers.

 On Falzarego Pass and surroundings, Valparola Pass and Alta Badia area there are different possibilties of accomodation

 "IV grado Dolomiti Orientali" - E. Zorzi, L. Brigo, C. Piovan